Kometa-Team/Kometa/docs/defaults/award/choice.md

 # Critics Choice Awards Collections

-The `choice` Default Metadata File is used to create collections based on the Critics Choice Awards.
+The `choice` Default Collection File is used to create collections based on the Critics Choice Awards.

 ![](../images/choice.png)